 No doubt you’re a fascinating person, you’re an entrepreneur after all ;)

-But your “About Me” section isn’t just a biography.
+But your “About Me” page isn’t just a biography.
 It’s not a highlight reel of your biggest accomplishments.
-It’s not your resume or credentials.
-It’s not a list of your hobbies.
-A lot of this information will be in your copy, but with one essential piece of alchemy.
+It’s not your resume, credentials, or a list of your hobbies.
+A lot of this information can be in your copy, but with one essential piece of alchemy.
 It will be expressed in a way that resonates with other people.

 Have you ever heard the phrase “you are what you do”?
 Your about page is about what you do for people.